 Tokyo is one of the most expensive cities to live in but it doesn’t mean that we can’t eat, sleep, and shop on a budget when we’re there!
-In order to travel around Tokyo on a low budget, a little research and discipline is definitely needed.
-Lucky for us, the Japanese have always been particular about meeting the standards of perfection, so travelling cheap is completely safe.
 We've done the research for you so here's how you can scrimp and still enjoy an amazing holiday in Tokyo!

 1. Forget about expensive hotels, stay in these instead!

 First developed in Japan, capsule hotels in Tokyo are a more affordable accommodation option, especially for travellers who are out and about and only need a place to sleep.
 A room in a capsule hotel will cost you about ¥2,900 to ¥5,800 per night.
 The cubicles are air-conditioned, and they have facilities such as a sauna and a cafeteria.

 However, a capsule hotel may not suit you if you are significantly taller than 1.8 metres because one cubicle measures about 2 metres in length!
 Some capsule hotels do not accommodate female guests, so it’s better to check before making your reservation.
 Some of Tokyo's capsule hotels are even Muslimah-friendly, like the women's only Nadeshiko Hotel Shibuya and Akihabara Bay Hotel!

 If you haven’t visited Airbnb to hunt for affordable and beautiful accommodation in Tokyo, what are you waiting for?
 The Tokyo apartments listed on Airbnb are mostly pleasing and have mostly positive reviews from past users.
 Besides, the Japanese are generally polite people who value good housekeeping, so you would likely meet a pleasant host!